 Our consideration of internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
-Material weaknesses are conditions in which the design or operation of one or more the internal control components does not reduce to a relatively low level the risk that errors, fraud, or noncompliance in amounts that would be material in relation to the Custodial Schedule being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-For those controls we tested, we found no material weaknesses in internal control over financial reporting and compliance.
+A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that errors, fraud, or noncompliance in amounts that would be material in relation to the Custodial Schedule being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+For those controls we tested, we found no material weaknesses in internal control over financial reporting and compliance with applicable laws and regulations.

-Because of limitations inherent in any internal control, errors or fraud may occur and not be detected.
+Because of the limitations inherent in any internal control, errors or fraud may occur and not be detected.
 Also, projection of any evaluation of internal control to future periods is subject to the risk that internal control may become inadequate because of changes in conditions or that the effectiveness of the design and operation of policies and procedures may deteriorate.